 By far, nighttime flying is the most requested waiver.

 3. Visual Line of Sight Aircraft Operation – 107.31

 Request a waiver from the regulation that requires drone operators to always maintain a direct line of sight to their unmanned aircraft.

 You must explain how, absent a direct line of sight, you will be able to determine the location of the drone and avoid safety hazards.

 4. Visual Observer – 107.33

-This waiver may be necessary if you are using multiple visual observers whom may not be able to maintain direct line of sight at the same time. (what’s called daisy-chaining)
+This waiver may be necessary if you are using multiple visual observers who may not be able to maintain a direct line of sight at the same time. (what’s called daisy-chaining)

 5. Operation of Multiple Small Unmanned Aircraft – 107.35

 Request a waiver to operate multiple small unmanned aircraft simultaneously.
 In this request, the most important thing is to demonstrate how your system controls multiple drones safely.